rookiehome7/bedsiteUnit_Phone/README.md

 # BesiteUnit_PhoneCall

-This IOS application using SIP Protocol to implementation
+This IOS application using SIP Protocol and MQTT Message to receive calling command

 This project using Swift 4.0

 Setting file

 -> Secret.plist
 You can edit the SIP server IP address / Username / Password

-Userdefault Documentation:
+USERDEFAULT Documentation:
 https://medium.com/@nimjea/userdefaults-in-swift-4-d1a278a0ec79

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-# bedsiteUnit_Phone